From the CEO's Desk: TestOps at the Speed of DevOps

 - Robot Framework - an operating system and application-independent automation framework for acceptance testing and acceptance test-driven development (ATDD)

 - VCR for automatic recording and replay HTTP interactions with minimal code

 - Jira TestNG for structuring and monitoring the progress

 - Cucumber for automated acceptance tests written in a behavior-driven development (BDD) style

 - PyTest for writing tests with almost zero overhead for creating unit tests.

-If we consider continuous integration software like Jenkins, a single line command can automate the entire testing process.
-DevOps is our answer to the increased need and increased speed of software development and TestOps with best practices and optimum utilization of available tools can be our answer to the increased demand of quality.
+A single-line command can automate the entire testing process if we consider continuous integration software like Jenkins.
+DevOps is our answer to the increased need and speed of software development.
+TestOps, with best practices and optimum utilization of available tools, can answer the increased demand for quality.
 Contact Opcito to ramp up your TestOps along with DevOps.